NOVA-RICS-Open-Lab/3d-linear-gripper/README.md

 ## Features

 ## Contribution Guidelines
 NOVA RICS Open Lab open source, and we welcome contributions from the community!
 See the [Contribution](CONTRIBUTING.md) guide for more information on the development workflow and the internals of the wandb library.
-For project related bugs and feature requests, visit [GitHub Issues](https://github.com/NOVA-RICS-Open-Lab/3d-linear-gripper/issues) or contact (@TODO who to email).
+For project related bugs and feature requests, visit [GitHub Issues](https://github.com/NOVA-RICS-Open-Lab/3d-linear-gripper/issues) or contact novaricsopenlab@gmail.com.

 ## Citation
 If you use or intend to build on top of  the work in this repo, please consider citing our project: